border1px/borderUI/README.md

 The project uses [.editorconfig](http://editorconfig.org/) and [ESLint](https://eslint.org/) to define and lint the coding style of each file.
 We recommend that you install the Editor Config and ESLint extension for your preferred IDE.

-If you want to help in borderUI development and make it event better visit this page: http://framework7.io/contribute/

 ## Docs